Background Events - June 1940

 HOLT, oiler CASPIA, Polish steamer LEWANT, trawlers

-ST MELANTE, CLOUGHTON WYKE, OSAMA, ARMENA, destroyers HIGHLANDER and WREN.
+ST MELANTE, CLOUGHTON WYKE, OSAMA, ARMENA, destroyers

 French

-steamers MARGUERITE FINALY, VILLE DE HAVRE, BOURGOGNE, GROIX, MARIS STELLA,
+MARGUERITE FINALY, VILLE DE HAVRE, BOURGOGNE, GROIX,

-TADORNE, PIERRE CLAUDE, MAURICE DELMAR, CARIMARE departed Le Verdon in convoy
+TADORNE, PIERRE CLAUDE, MAURICE DELMAR, CARIMARE

 for